jeffryang24/bash-tut/README.md

 | :-------- | :----- | :------ | :------ |
 | [Bash Guide for Beginners] | Machtelt Garrels | 1.11 | 20081227 Edition |

+## How to Use
+Please install jupyter bash kernel from this [repository](https://github.com/takluyver/bash_kernel).
+After that, you can just run `jupyter notebook`.

 ## Credits

 Book reference: [tldp.org](http://tldp.org/LDP/Bash-Beginners-Guide/html/index.html)